Population Characteristics

 Population of Plummer Additional by Ethnicity and Origin

 The population of Plummer Additional is quite diverse, which contributes to the town's vibrant cultural landscape.
 Plummer Additional is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are English, which accounts for 27.10% of the total population, followed by Irish (22.58%), German (21.29%), Scottish (19.35%), and French (12.26%).
+The top 5 ethnicities and origins in Plummer Additional are English, which accounts for 27.10% of the total population, followed by Irish (22.58%), German (21.29%), Scottish (19.35%), and French (12.26%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |